NewsPolitics

 While agreeing with the legislature that the meaning of language "is not frozen in amber" and a newspaper may be different now than it was in 1895, the legislature simply failed to publish the text of the amendment in any newspaper — online or otherwise.

-In the Court's opinion, Justice Hagen appeared to address the legislature and the issues between the judicial and legislative branches lately.
+In the Court's opinion, Justice Hagen appeared to address the issues between the judicial and legislative branches lately.

 "We are doing our level best to interpret the Utah Constitution according to its original public meaning.
 If the people of Utah believe that our interpretation is contrary to the public interest, they can and should amend the constitution.
 That is an essential part of our constitutional framework that allows the people to alter or reform their government as the public welfare requires," she wrote.